-Depending on the type of nonprofit organization you hope to start, you need to develop a business plan to help get your ideas off the ground.
-A nonprofit business plan should lay out your goals, strategies and the growth plan for your organization.
-Below are three sample plans to help guide you in creating your own nonprofit business plan.
+Depending on the type of nonprofit you hope to start, you need to develop a business plan to help get your ideas off the ground.
+A nonprofit business plan is a living document that should lay out your business and financial goals and a strategic plan for how your organization grows.
+Below are three sample nonprofit business plans to help guide you in creating your own nonprofit business plan.

-Below are three sample plans to help guide you in creating your own nonprofit business plan.
+Below are three sample plans to help guide you in writing a nonprofit business plan.

 - Example #1 – Kids Are Our First Priority (KAOFP) – a Nonprofit Youth Organization based in Chicago, IL